 Develop the application

-The Spring Boot Support extension includes rich language support for working with Spring Boot
+The Spring Boot Tools extension includes rich language support for working with Spring Boot

-The extension supports quick navigate through source code, smart code completions, quick access to running apps, and live application information.
+The extension supports quick navigate through source code, smart code completions, quick access to running apps, live application information, and code templates.
 Similar code completion and validation features are also available for

 Connect with data services